msv-lab/f1x/doc/Manual.md

 - removing binaries before executing f1x (e.g. `make clean`)
 - ensuring that the build command uses the compiler from the `CC` environment variable (e.g. use `make` with the `-e` option)

-### Testing framework ###

 f1x needs to be able to execute an arbitrary test to identify if this test passes or fails.
 To abstract over testing frameworks, f1x uses the following entities:

 - A set of unique test identifiers (e.g. "test1", "test2", ...).
 - A test driver executable that accepts a test identifier as the only argument, runs the corresponding test, and terminates with zero exit code if and only if the test passes.
+A test driver is executed from the project root directory.

 When executing tests, f1x appends a path to its runtime library (libf1xrt.so) to the `LD_LIBRARY_PATH` environment variable.
 Therefore, the testing framework should not overwrite this variable.